Katie McDermott For Anne Arundel District 6

 The Essence Of The Job

 To me, being your Councilwoman means more than just showing up to vote.
-It means keeping you informed before votes are taken and explaining consequential developments.
+It means keeping you well-informed before votes are taken and explaining consequential developments.
 It means creating real space for your input and not just input from the special interests.
-It means understanding and telling you when legislation is designed to unlevel the playing field for residents.
 When you have a problem, I’ll be there to help find answers and push for solutions.
 And, I will respect your voice and your tax dollars and work to make our government transparent and accountable.

 We are all neighbors.
 I would be honored to represent my neighbors as we work together for a better District 6 community.